jbossdemocentral/dv-brms-integration-demo/README.md

    View the Virtual Database Project:

-     Import the DV project into JBDS with the Teiid tools installed.
+     Import the DV project into JBDS with the Teiid tools installed so that you can use the Teiid Perspective for viewing.

-     See the How to guide for more detail.
+     To import the DV Project in JBDS you click, File-->Import-->General-->Existing Projects into Workspace and Browse to the projects/dvworkspace/dvbrms directory in your working directory.

    ```